dmitrinesterenko/how-we-deploy/3_DOCKER.md

 Infrastructure as code, manage the dependencies and binaries of your applications together with you source code.

+Do this once and your team :hearts: you.

 ### How?
 Remember how we had to install a bunch of prequisites in the prior excercises?

 Well we were doing pretty much what we would when making a Docker image.

-Let's look at the two files side by side `aws/scripts/build.sh` and `Dockerfile`
+Let's look at the two files side by side `scripts/aws/build.sh` and `Dockerfile`

 Now look at Dockerfile-rails.
 It's much more succinct and inherits a lot of the